-Nail-Down + Glue Down T&G Installation Method
+Nail-Down T&G Installation Method

-The nail + glue down installation method is suitable for wood subfloors.
-Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered hardwood flooring.
+The nail-down method is suitable for wood subfloors using tongue and groove flooring only.
+Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered flooring.
 All requirements specified in CALI's Installation Guidelines must be met.
+Nailing down a click-lock floor will void the warranty.